Endarren/Unity_Resources/Scripts/Readme.md

+# Scripts
-Here are some scripts and projects that I've found useful.
+Here are some scripts and projects that I have found useful.
+They have been organized by topic, so it will be easier to find what you are looking for.
 # Table of Contents
 * [AI](https://github.com/Endarren/Unity_Resources/blob/master/Scripts/AI.md)
 * [Animator](https://github.com/Endarren/Unity_Resources/blob/master/Scripts/Animator.md)